MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/maximizing-your-job-search-andronica-klaas.md

 ---

 ### Networking
-When it comes to networking, Andronica explains that networking it's important to know your intentions before you start.
+When it comes to networking, Andronica explains that it's important to know your intentions before you start.

 **Your intentions may include**
 * Seeking a sponsor